 Many students choose student loan funds to assist with their educational costs in the MFA program.
 You do not have to demonstrate “financial need” to secure a Federal Stafford Loan, but you must complete the Free Application for Federal Student Aid (FAFSA).

-The FAFSA opens for applications on October 1.
 For more information on how to apply for subsidized and non-subsidized student loans, contact the Student Financial Aid Office.